What type of content do you primarily create?

 [Your Full Name, Position at Company]

-Once you’ve scheduled your customer interview, it’s often a good practice to send over an interview outline in advance so they can prepare answers if needed.
+Once you've scheduled your multimedia customer case study interview, it's often a good practice to send over an interview outline in advance so they can prepare answers if needed.

 Here are some good questions to keep in mind: